MichaelB167/sql-references-join/README.md

 ### Lab : Create a Foreign Key

-Write SQL code inside `alter_table/pets.sql` that adds an owner reference to the pets table.
+Write SQL code inside the various script files that adds an owner reference to the pets table.
+You will need to repeat many of the steps we have just performed in order to do this.

 ---

 ## Relate Rows in Different Tables

-### Demo : Relate Rows in Different Tables

-Now that we've created some foreign key columns, it's possible to insert new rows into those tables that reference other tables, or even to update existing rows and add new references that way.
-We could easily do this with the `born_in_id` column we just created.

-Note that a foreign key constraint will disallow invalid values in the referencing column.
+Now let's do some more work with the addresses table.

 ### Code Along : Relate Rows in Different Tables